AryanSarafDev/CertiFy/README.md

 * In the certificate verification screen, the user has to enter all the student email, and organization email and upload the original PDF.

-* We recompute the hashes and use the smart contract to check

-    if such a certificate is stored and if it is not revoked.
+* We recompute the hashes and use the smart contract to check f such a certificate is stored and if it is not revoked.
 If all these conditions match, we return true, indicating the certificate is valid.

 * For every valid certificate, we will also show the corresponding transaction hash so a user can manually verify using blockchain explorers.